NexaPDF/nexapdf-issues/README.md

 Currently, this repository is only for tracking issues.
 If you're interested in contributing to NexaPDF, stay tuned for updates!

 ## 📬 Contact
-For general inquiries, please visit our [https://nexapdf.github.io](#) or contact support.
+For general inquiries, please visit our [official website](https://nexapdf.github.io/) or contact support.

 Thank you for helping improve NexaPDF! 🚀